cmuscioly/cmuscioly.github.io/about.md

 # History
 <hr>

 The CMU Science Olympiad student organization was founded in late 2017 by Sarah Yu, Chris Fulton, Revanth Gumpu, and Uday Shankar.
 Since then, the organization has amassed a group of highly dedicated members who work together to prepare for each year's event.
-The organization hosted its first tournament for twelve teams on January 12th, 2019, and a second tournament on January 11th, 2020 with more than twice as many teams in attendance.
+The organization hosted its first tournament for twelve teams on January 12th, 2019, a second tournament on January 11th, 2020 with more than twice as many teams in attendance, and a virtual tournament on January 9th, 2021 with double the number of teams again.
 For more information on past tournaments, visit our [archive](/archive/).

 # Tournament Philosophy
 <hr>